Gunbot-Autoconfig/Desktop-App/index.md

-### **Launcher to automatically start each pair in a new Gunbot instance**
+### **PM2 Launcher to automatically start each pair in a new Gunbot instance**

 ![launcher gif](https://user-images.githubusercontent.com/2372008/31355649-7cec3684-ad3b-11e7-8784-95d85ac39e19.gif)
 *actual launcher speed*

-Laucher script for PM2 to automatically launch Gunbot instances for each pair in your config.
+PM2 Launcher script for PM2 to automatically launch Gunbot instances for each pair in your config.
 For Linux only.

 - Speeds up cycling rate to about 1s per pair
 - Saves Gunbot logs for all pairs